 Non-ATI Members: Discover more valuable tips and strategies to reach your goals, improve your bottom line, and grow your business in ATI’s shop owner events.
 Register at www.atievent.com.

 Communicate With Yourself

-When it comes to the ATI program, you must remain optimistic to the possibility of becoming a Top Shop, but realistic to the reality that it may take longer than 21 days to change 21 years of bad habits!
-Approach this situation by prioritizing progress over perfection while working the program.
-You may not become a top shop overnight, but you can get better every day!
+When it comes to the ATI program, you must remain optimistic about the possibility of becoming a Top Shop but realistic about the reality that it may take longer than 21 days to change 21 years of bad habits!
+Approach this situation by prioritizing progress over perfection while working on the program.
+You may not become a Top Shop overnight, but you can get better every day!

 Communicate With Your Team